 '''

-link_news .= newsgroups

-addKeywordLink(link_news)

-unset(link_news)

-;

-; Makes a thread meta u:thread:newsgroup-three-words-from-subject.

-; Adds a link to cache page to search on this meta word

-;

-thread = newsgroups
+thread = ":"

-thread .= ":"
+thread := ":"

-thread .= subject
+thread := subject

 addMetaWord(thread)

 unset(newsgroups)

 link_thread = "u:thread:"

-link_thread .= thread
+link_thread := thread

-link_thread .= ",Current Thread"
+link_thread := ",Current Thread"

 addKeywordLink(link_thread)

 unset(subject)

 unset(thread)

 unset(link_thread)

 '''

 As a last example of page rules, suppose we wanted to crawl the web and whenever we detected a page had an address we wanted to write that address as a SQL insert statement to a series of text files.
 We can do this using page rules and the AddressesPlugin.
 First, we would check the AddressesPlugin and then we might use page rules like: